akiyer18/nasa-hack/README.md

 To access the weights of our trained model: [Drive](https://drive.google.com/file/d/1tB2V1Jy-IhIHMtpSCnc27qykApu_xzqp/view?usp=sharing)

+## Todo
+- [ ] Improve the model by testing on the actual NASA dataset

 Contributions to the repository is most welcome.
 (Contributions will be accepted only after the results are declared)

 # Contributing